 The holidays are stressful, full stop.

 The holidays can be infinitely more stressful when you are a caregiver for a loved one with dementia.
 Caregiver stress is real, as was mentioned earlier this week on the DLST Facebook page.
-There are many strategies that can be employed by caregivers to help reduce their own stress, but one strategy that I like in particular is finding meaningful activity for the loved one with dementia.
+Caregivers can employ many strategies that can to help reduce their own stress.
+One strategy that I like in particular is finding meaningful activity for the loved one with dementia.

-Research tells us that, when given meaningful activities in which they can participate, individuals with dementia are more cognitively stimulated.
+We know from research that individuals with dementia are more cognitively stimulated when they participate in meaningful activities.
 Meaningful activities also help to alleviate anxiety and depression, and promote positive social interactions.
 All of these factors lead to an improved quality of life for the individual with dementia and, as a result, their caregivers.